Getting books to vulnerable young people in Middlesbrough

 Christmas at James Cook Hospital

-In 2020 Middlesbrough Reads, in partnership with the school Readiness Team, donated 80 books for distribution amongst young patients over the festive season.
+In 2020, Middlesbrough Reads, in partnership with Middlesbrough Council’s School Readiness team, donated 80 books to be given out to young patients over the festive season.

 Christmas Foodbank Support

-Middlesbrough Reads and School Readiness helped spread the joy of reading over the 2020 festive season by gifting over 3,000 books to a range of fantastic local partners – including the Teesside Family Foundation, The Genesis Project, The Salvation Army, MFC Foundation, Tees Valley Together, The Junction Foundation and Hemlington Linx.
+Middlesbrough Reads and Middlesbrough Council’s School Readiness team helped spread the joy of reading over the 2020 festive season by gifting over 3,000 books to a range of fantastic local partners – including the Teesside Family Foundation, The Genesis Project, The Salvation Army, MFC Foundation, Tees Valley Together, The Junction Foundation, and Hemlington Linx.
 These books were used in Christmas food parcels and hampers, helping families in need of extra support this year.